brooksienyc/quotesy/CB-Project-2-Proposal.md

 GET/quotes/:category - Retrieves the quotes based on the category the user chooses.

 ## Create
-POST/quotes - Saves an existing quote to the user's list or creates a new quote made by the user.
+POST/quotes - Saves an existing quote to the user's list.
+Bonus: creates a unique new quote made by the user.

 ## Update
-PUT/quotes/:id - Updates a quote made by the user.
+PUT/quotes/:id - Updates a quote saved by the user as a favorite.
+Bonus: Updates a unique quote created by the user.

 ## Delete
-DELETE/quotes/:id - Deletes a quote made by the user.
+DELETE/quotes/:id - Deletes a quote saved by the user.
+Bonus: deletes a unique quote created by the user.

 ## User Stories